 But did the confidence in a three-digit number lead to the demise of the mortgage industry yet again?

-In the past five to 10 years, banks and lenders paid a lot of attention to credit scores above all else, often overlooking the income and assets of homeowners looking to refinance and prospective homeowners looking to purchase a piece of property.
+In the past five to 10 years, banks and lenders paid a lot of attention to credit scores above all else, often overlooking the income and assets of homeowners looking to refinance their mortgage and prospective homeowners looking to purchase a piece of property.

 Unfortunately, the credit score became the easy out, and subsequently, the easy-in for homeowners, allowing many unqualified borrowers to get their hands on properties they simply couldn’t afford.